K-Adam/ngx-loading-spinner/README.md

 Import `NgxLoadingSpinnerService` to the components where you want to control the spinner:

 ```
-import { NgxLoadingSpinnerService } from 'ngx-loading-spinner';
+import { NgxLoadingSpinnerService } from '@k-adam/ngx-loading-spinner';
 ```

 Inject dependency: